 High blood pressure is one of the most common and insidious diseases on the planet.
 This disease is a ticking time bomb for your body.
 It is a “silent killer” that greatly increases the risk of premature death.

 The main sign of hypertension is a persistent increase in blood pressure up to 140/90 mm Hg. and higher.
 If you often experience headaches, palpitations, dizziness, “pressing” pain in the temples or eyes, bouts of nausea, this may indicate the development of hypertension.
+You can get advice on heart from Dr Gerard Leong.

 The main danger of high blood pressure is associated with the risk of developing serious diseases of the cardiovascular system, such as stroke and myocardial infarction.